 - 1. Maximum level mark

 - 2. Minimum level mark

+- 3. Coolant reservoir

-- 4. If the coolant is at or below the minimum level mark, open the coolant reservoir cap.
+- 3. If the coolant is at or below the minimum level mark, remove the seat.
+(See page 3-13.)

+- 4. Remove the fuel tank bolts, and then lift the fuel tank away from the coolant reservoir cap.
+(See page 6-11.)

+- 5. Open the coolant reservoir cap.

-- 1. Coolant reservoir cap - Add coolant or distilled water to raise the coolant to the specified level, close the coolant reservoir cap, and then install the seat.
+- 1. Coolant reservoir cap

+- Add coolant or distilled water to raise the coolant to the specified level, close the coolant reservoir cap, and then place the fuel tank in the original position and install the bolts.

+- 7. Install the seat.